OpenDesign-WorkingGroup/Open-Design-Definition/open.design_definition/open.design.definition.md

 ### The documentation of Open Design

 *Here we should discuss the issue of all the knowledge and related data for Open Design projects.
 For example: supply chain, material processes, how to repair / reproduce / manufacture a project, the carbon footprint of the manufacturing and distribution processes and so on*

+The design must be released with documentation including source design files, and must allow modification and distribution of the source design files.
+Where documentation is not furnished with the outcome artifact, there must be a well-publicized means of obtaining this documentation for no more than a reasonable reproduction cost, preferably downloading via the Internet without charge.
+The documentation must include design files in the preferred format for making changes, for example the native file format of a CAD program, in fully-documented, open format(s).
+Deliberately obfuscated design files are not allowed.
+Intermediate forms analogous to compiled computer code are not allowed as substitutes.

 ### The outcome of Open Design